dgkamper/FIREAnalysisAllianceCensor/index.md

 ### Data

-Contains the processed FIRE campus speech survey data with 58,807 student responses across multiple years and institutions.
+Contains the processed FIRE campus speech survey data with 58,807 student responses across 2025 and 2026, states, and institutions.

 ### Documents